Pharmr/almace-scaffolding/_app/_pages/about.md

 <br>
 <h1 style="text-align:center;">Why</h1>
 <hr style="height:50px; visibility:hidden;" />
 <p style="text-align:center;">The cornerstone of staying healthy is taking your meds — <span style="color: #E70FC6; font-weight: bold;">every day</span>.
-But they don’t make it easy.
-Prior authorizations, different formularies, substitutions, new insurance, new job, new state, deductibles, specialist referrals.
+But they don’t make it easy: prior authorizations, different formularies, substitutions, new insurance, new job, new state, deductibles, referrals.
 <br>
 <br>
 Pharmr was built by patients like you to put you in charge of your own scripts and care.
 Long term drug therapy is a different beast from diagnosis or initial treatment, so it’s time we do it differently.